pr0xy-t/pwn_writeups/libs/README.md

 # Libs

-Using qemu's usermode emulation, it is possible to run the target binary with a specific glibc version.
+This makes it possible to run the target binary with a specific glibc version.

 This folder contains various versions of glibc and ld, and these debugging symbols file.